 In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
 Specifically, the underwriters may over-allot in connection with this offering by selling more shares than are set forth on the cover page of this prospectus.
 This creates a short position in our common stock for its own account.
 The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of shares common stock over-allotted by the underwriters is not greater than the number of shares of common stock in the over-allotment option.
-In a naked short position, the number of shares of common stock in the over-allotment option.
+In a covered short position, the number of shares common stock that they may purchase in the over-allotment option.
+In a naked short position, the number of shares of common stock involved is greater than the number of shares common stock in the over-allotment option.
 To close out a short position, the underwriters may elect to exercise all or part of the over-allotment option.
 The underwriters may also elect to stabilize the price of our common stock or reduce any short position by bidding for, and purchasing, common stock in the open market.